 I wanted to say that I visited Marbridge yesterday (1/23/2017) and spoke with Barbara Bush–easy name for Texans to remember.
 I didn’t take a full tour, just inquired about financing for someone to live at Marbridge.
 It now comes to about $3650 month and HCS doesn’t pay for it.
 Marbridge is a cheaper option than Brookwood, which is $5,000 month.

+The reality is that private facilities (congregate homes) are beyond the means of most families.
 While I did not take a tour, I drove around.
-The campus was nice and well-maintained.( I also had the opportunity to eavesdrop on a staff meeting.)
-This is a good place.
+The campus was nice and well-maintained.
+(I also had the opportunity to eavesdrop on a staff meeting.)
+My impression is that this is a good place.
 Employment opportunities, classes, excursions and activities keep life structured and everyone busy.

 Marbridge is a private residential facility for adults, ages 18 and older with cognitive disabilities.
 We have residents from all over the United States.
 Our campus is 170 acres comprising of three interlocked communities.